leowerneck/leowerneck.github.io/Outer_boundary_conditions.md

 \partial_{n}f = \alpha\ ,
 $$

-with $$\alpha$$ a constant and $$\partial_{n}$$ indicate the derivative along the direction which is normal to the boundary.
+where $$\alpha$$ is a constant and $$\partial_{n}$$ indicates the derivative along the direction which is normal to the boundary.
 Imposing this condition when more ghostzones are present is relatively straightforward as well, though one must sometimes switch to using [centered/backwards/forwards finite differences](Finite_differences.md).
 For example, consider the differential equation

 $$
 \partial_{t}f = -v\partial_{x}f\ ,